nodopiano/kayak/README.md

 both the `themes` and `plugins` folders are created and wired to the internal `wp-content` directory inside the Wordpress container.

-When you start the containers for the first time, a entrypoint script is launched in order to fix some chown issues on the `themes` and `plugins` folder.
+When you start the containers for the first time, an entrypoint script is launched in order to fix some chown issues on the `themes` and `plugins` folder.

 This might take a while, as it needs to configure Apache, Wordpress and MySQL *before*